Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it reads recent messages from the Boardroom, a specific coordination room.
-It differentiates from sibling tools like load_memory and set_my_status by specifying when and how to use it.
+The description clearly states it reads messages from the Boardroom, a specific build coordination room, and distinguishes itself from sibling tools like load_memory and set_my_status by specifying its role in the start-of-session workflow.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.